 Control over your night dive light sources is the most important aspect.
 Here are a few different ways on how to use light to your advantage.

 Make sure that your entry and exit points are clear and easy to find.
 Attaching a strobe to a rope hanging under the dive boat is good guidance.
 You can also place a strobe on the shore with an angle that is still visible underwater.

 Also, make sure that your dive light has a strobe.
 This is not only a precautionary step but you can also use it for communication with your dive buddy.

 Human eyes have more difficulty adjusting to the darkness.
 Let your eyes adjust to the darkness gradually by going for a sunset dive.
-This way you have time to familiarize yourself with the area and then enjoy the change in marine activity once the sun is completely gone.
+This way you have time to familiarize yourself with the area and then enjoy the change in the marine activity once the sun is completely gone.

-Finally, don’t let the fear of darkness make you miss out all the beautiful colors and nighttime marine activity.
+Finally, don’t let the fear of darkness make you miss out on all the beautiful colors and nighttime marine activity.
 You can practice diving with minimal visibility which also improves your skill as a daytime diver.